DNA samples: When you have to give a sample

 If you agreed to give a sample for storage in the DNA databank, then at any stage you can write to the police to have your DNA profile taken off the databank.

-If you gave a sample for the DNA databank under a compulsion notice after being convicted of a jailable offence, your DNA profile will be held in the databank indefinitely.
+If you gave a sample for the DNA databank under a compulsion notice after being convicted of an imprisonable offence, your DNA profile will be held in the databank indefinitely.

 DNA samples taken from young people

-There are special time limits for keeping DNA profiles obtained from young people.
+There are special time limits for keeping DNA profiles obtained from young people (aged 17 and under).